APMG/audio-backpack/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+At MPR, we use a seperate internal capistrano task to deploy the app and build the app.
+Internal users should please see that git package for details.

 ## Further Reading / Useful Links